 Decide how to handle transactions not committed to a data set due to the set not being closed.

 Specify the Binary format.
-ION or JsonB?
+ION or JsonB or RFC 7049 Concise Binary Object Representation?

 Cover how data can be marked as outdated (without being deprecated)